Personal tools

 • Another sponsor group dedicated to legal advocacy is the National Association for Rights Protection and Advocacy (NARPA).
 Their annual meeting is highly recommended as a place to network about taking legal action.
 See http://www.narpa.org

-• If you are searching for an "ombudsman" or advocate, these vary widely from region to region, county to county, state to state, nation to nation.
+• If you are searching for an “ombudsman” or advocate, these vary widely from region to region, county to county, state to state, nation to nation.
 We do not have a directory of these services.
-Of course, this is not necessarily a recommendation for what such an ombudsman or advocate can do, but you may wan to inquire locally so that you have made an official complaint to any local ombudsman or advocate.
+Of course, this is not necessarily a recommendation for what such an ombudsman or advocate can do, but you may want to inquire locally so that you have made an official complaint to any local ombudsman or advocate.

-How can I find alternatives for myself or a relative who is experiencing mental and emotional problems, and/or who wants to quit psychiatric drugs?
+How can I find alternatives for myself or arelative who is experiencing mental and emotional problems, and/or whowants to quit psychiatric drugs?

 One of the most common questions we get is from families seeking humane and effective alternatives to the current psychiatric system for their family members.
 Choice in mental health care is a human right!
 Unfortunately, such options are not readily available.
 Some MFI sponsor groups include offer programs.